 Second years & finalists: You should begin to identify the sectors that you are interested in – there is no shame in not knowing precisely but at this stage you should have at least a vague idea.
 Think about the skills and disciplines that particular sectors are after – if you are lacking in some, where and how could you go about getting them?
 The summer holidays are a great opportunity to secure some internships to help you start figuring out your likes and dislikes.

-Finalists - balancing job applications with finals can be more stressful than it's worth.
-Be sensible and remember for most industries it's perfectly fine to wait until you've graduated to begin your job hunt.
-If you are looking to go into Finance, Consulting or Banking though, keep in mind that the Milkround is pretty rigid.
+Finalists – balancing job applications with finals can be more stressful than it’s worth.
+Be sensible and remember that for most industries it’s perfectly fine to wait until you’ve graduated to begin your job hunt.
+If you are looking to go into Finance, Consulting or Banking, however, keep in mind that the Milkround is pretty rigid.
 Note down all the deadlines at the beginning of the year and use less busy parts of the term to get going with your applications.

 Second jobbers: Think about the skills you’ve gained – how would you like to develop them?
 How could they be applied to your new job?